claymfischer/ontogeny/README.md

 ---
 <a name="General"></a>
-# General purpose software
+# Standalone software

-This software is not specific to internal work projects, and much of it can be employed for any general command-line use.
+This software is not specific to internal work projects, and much of it can be employed for any general command-line use in bioinformatics.

 1. [[view source]](https://github.com/claymfischer/ontogeny/blob/master/bin/ontogeny_highlight.sh) <a href="#highlight">Highlight</a>
 2. [[view source]](https://github.com/claymfischer/ontogeny/blob/master/bin/ontogeny_columns.sh) <a href="#columns">Color-code columns</a>